Techryptic/Techryptic.github.io/_posts/2023-03-11-Tile-Anti-Theft-Mode-Separating-Hype-From-Reality.md

 * Notably, all Tile devices have the UUID16 set to the value of 0xfeed, which corresponds to the manufacturer **Tile, Inc.**
 * Tile devices advertise their Bluetooth Low Energy packet with the initial bytes set to **02:00**.
+* Below is all the features of the Tile BLE packet:

 | Feature                                      | Value                                           |